nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 date_created: 2025-02-01
 ---

-This is a feasibility study for a new website for the Berlin Welcome Center website.
+This is a feasibility study for a new website for the Berlin Welcome Center.
 The Welcome Center is a counselling centre for recent immigrants.
-It is managed by the *Senat für Partizipation, Integration und Migration*.
+It is managed by the *[Senat für Partizipation, Integration und Migration](https://www.berlin.de/lb/intmig/)*.

 {% include "blocks/_tableOfContents.html" %}